-Key requirements include performance assessment when determining bonuses (including using financial and non-financial factors); in some cases, mandatory bonus deferral; risk adjustment to deferred bonus awards (eg, malus or clawback); payment in instruments rather than cash; and related governance arrangements to ensure compliance.
+- performance assessment when firms determine staff bonuses (including using financial and non-financial factors); - the process for awarding bonuses (eg, potential mandatory deferral, pre-vesting risk-adjusted deductions and/or clawback of awards that have been paid for misconduct); - the process for making bonuses in instruments rather than cash; and - remuneration governance arrangements.

-'Remuneration' for these purposes is defined widely and could potentially also cover certain profit-sharing arrangements.
+'Remuneration' for these purposes is defined widely and could potentially cover certain profit-sharing arrangements as well.